 The First Year

-In early summer, the incoming student will receive information from the Office for Graduate Education pertaining to the annual Graduate Student Orientation Program, which is generally held near the end of August.
+In early summer, the incoming student will receive information from the Office for Graduate Education and Postdoctoral Affairs pertaining to the annual Graduate Student Orientation Program, which is generally held near the end of August.
 At Orientation, University policies and procedures are reviewed and detailed information is presented by the University Health Service, Miner Library, Graduate Student Society, URBEST, Center for Professional Development, etc. The TBS Program Coordinator and/or Co-Directors attend the Orientation Program.
 Co-directors and current TBS students will guide new TBS students through registration and course selection.
 Students will complete two mandatory training modules: HIPAA (Health Insurance Portability and Accountability Act) and Laboratory Safety Training (LST).
 Periodic “refresher” training is required of graduate students for both HIPAA and LST.

 The course requirements for the TBS PhD are designed to be flexible because of the diverse interests of the students in this program.
 It is anticipated that the students will develop core competencies and acquire knowledge from UR courses and formal faculty mentors, as well as from their TBS peers.
 A total of 96 credits must be earned to fulfill the PhD requirements, and 34-37 credit hours of core didactic training typically occurs during the first two years.
 28 credits of core curriculum and PhD research are needed at the time of the qualifying exam.
 The course requirements as they stand in the 2017-2018 term are as follows.